Send the link below via email or IMCopy

 4. Positively charged Na+ are attracted to the negatively charged inner membrane.
 K+ is repelled by the overall positive charge on the outside of the cell membrane

 4. Sodium-Potassium Exchange Pump - Allows for stable resting potential.
-This ion pump exchanges three intracellular sodium ions for two extracellular potassium ions.
+This ion pump exchanges three extracellular sodium ions for two intracellular potassium ions.
 As soon as the sodium ions enter the cell, they are kicked back out.
 The cell undergoes a net loss of positive charges.
 The interior of the cell membrane contains an excess negative charge from the proteins

 Changes in Membrane Potential

 Any stimulus that alters membrane permeability to sodium or potassium or that alters the activity of the exchange pump will disturb the resting potential of the cell.

 Chemicals, stimuli, change in temperature and mechanical pressure can all affect membrane potential.